 The term waveless picking is used as a contrast to wave picking, which is the traditional method for processing large wholesale or store replenishment orders.
 Many DCs struggle to adapt to rising ecommerce order volumes alongside wholesale orders because their ERP and warehouse management systems (WMS) only support wave-based picking.

 This is a growing challenge for distribution centers that are experiencing an unexpected increase in ecommerce orders.
-Lucas Work Execution software lets DCs implement waveless picking with a legacy WMS or ERP.
+Warehouse optimization solutions lets DCs implement waveless picking with a legacy WMS or ERP.
 This ensures DC can efficiently ship ecommerce orders alongside wholesale and other B2B orders.

 Wave picking is a common method of creating discrete groupings of orders (waves) that are released in sequence (wave 1 followed by wave 2, etc.) for picking throughout a shift or work day.
 It is an efficient way for DCs to organize and process large business-to-business orders and to manage DC throughput.
 Each wave of work typically represents one or more hours’ worth of work for picking, packing and shipping, based on the capacity constraints of the DC (for example, the number of loading doors, sorter capacity, etc.).
 Waving is a standard capability in most warehouse management systems.